 Some types of noncash compensation are taxable-e.g., employer-provided automobile for personal use or employer aid for education not directly job-related or job-required.
 Also, stock options: the difference between the stock's fair market value and the option price is "income" when the option is exercised, but a special rule delays the tax on incentive stock options (ISOs) until the stock is sold or exchanged.
 Even ordinary stock options let you speculate on the stock, while ISOs benefit from the low rate on capital gain.
 Certain conditions must be met to receive favorable tax treatment on ISOs.
 If you receive restricted stock or options from your employer or exercise ISOs, consider making a Section 83(b) election within 30 days.
 With respect to stock, the election lets you use long-term capital gains rates on the difference between the sales price and your basis when you sell the stock; with respect to ISOs, it lets you pay lower AMT.
-Firms must report to the IRS ISOs exercised in 2017 as well as employee stock purchase plans.
+Firms must report to the IRS ISOs exercised in 2019 as well as employee stock purchase plans.

 Severance pay is fully taxable and severance paid to employees laid off as part of a reduction in workforce is subject to payroll taxes.
 An ex-employer's continued payment of health and accident benefits is not taxable.
 An ex-employee who pays his or her own COBRA health premiums can deduct them to the extent they and other medical expenses exceed 10% of AGI.
-Outplacement services are a tax-free benefit if not paid in cash, but state unemployment benefits are taxable.
+Outplacement services are no longer a tax-free benefit under the Tax Cuts and Jobs Act of 2017 because miscellaneous deductions which exceed 2% of your AGI are eliminated from 2018-2025, and this includes job search expenses.
+State unemployment benefits continue to be taxable.